apache/gravitino/README.md

 ## Contributing to Apache Gravitino

 Gravitino is open source software available under the Apache 2.0 license.
-For information on how to contribute to Gravitino please see the [Contribution guidelines](CONTRIBUTING.md).
+For information on how to contribute to Gravitino, please see the [Contribution guidelines](CONTRIBUTING.md).

 ## Online documentation

-You can find the latest Gravitino documentation in the [doc folder](docs).
+The latest Gravitino documentation is in the [doc folder](docs).
 This README file only contains basic setup instructions.

 ## Building Apache Gravitino

 You can build Gravitino using Gradle.
-Currently you can build Gravitino on Linux and macOS, Windows isn't supported.
+Currently, you can build Gravitino on Linux and macOS, and Windows isn't supported.

 To build Gravitino, please run: